Jackson, TN Head-On Truck Accidents

 Sustaining injuries from a head-on truck accident may entitle you to compensatory damages under Tennessee law, which can be broken down into two sub-categories of damages: economic and non-economic damages.
 Economic damages can be awarded for monetary losses, including past and future medical bills, lost earning capacity, and lost wages.
 Non-economic damages attempt to quantify the intangible losses stemming from the accident, which may include loss of consortium, pain and suffering, loss of enjoyment of life, and disfigurement.
 Damages can become the main focus once liability has been established.
 Many trucking companies vigorously dispute damages in an effort to pay as little as possible, highlighting the need for victims to secure legal representation of their own to fight for their rights.

 Consult a Truck Wreck Lawyer in Jackson About Your Case

 At Nahon, Saharovich & Trotz, we know that head-on truck accidents can devastate lives.
 Due to severe injuries sustained in the accident, victims are often left in critical condition.
-Our firm assists trucking collision victims in Jackson, Tupelo, Meridian, Oxford, Memphis, Nashville, Chattanooga, Knoxville, Caruthersville, Hayti, Starkville, Grenada, Columbus, Little Rock, Jonesboro, and in other communities throughout Tennessee, Mississippi, Missouri, Kentucky, and Arkansas.
-To speak with a motor vehicle collision attorney, contact our office by calling us toll-free at 800-529-4004 or by completing our online form.
+To speak with a truck accident attorney, contact our office by calling us toll-free at 800-529-4004 or by completing our online form.
 After speaking with us, it will be clear why NST is the way to go.
 Our Jackson attorneys look forward to speaking with you.